Trump pauses US military aid to Ukraine while pressuring Zelenskyy to move toward quick end to war

 WASHINGTON — (AP) — President Donald Trump on Monday directed a "pause" to U.S. assistance to Ukraine as he seeks to pressure Ukrainian President Volodymyr Zelenskyy to engage in negotiations to end the war with Russia.

-The move comes just days after a disastrous Oval Office meeting in which Trump and Vice President JD Vance laced into Zelenskyy for what they perceived as insufficient gratitude for the more than $180 billion in military aid the U.S. has sent to Kyiv since Russia invaded three years ago.
+The move comes just days after a disastrous Oval Office meeting in which Trump and Vice President JD Vance tore into Zelenskyy for what they perceived as insufficient gratitude for the more than $180 billion U.S. has appropriated for military aid and other assistance to Kyiv since the start of Russia’s invasion on Feb.
+24, 2022.

 A White House official said Trump is focused on reaching a peace deal and wants Zelenskyy “committed” to that goal.
 The official added that the U.S. was “pausing and reviewing” its aid to "ensure that it is contributing to a solution.”
 The official spoke on condition of anonymity to discuss the assistance.